 The mountains themselves are a curious sight, rising over the flat plain near the sea in odd shapes.
 On the mountains are Buddhist and Hindu pagodas, temples and grottoes that date back to the prehistoric time.
 You can get up to the Water Mountain, via 156 stairs or a lift.

 The stairs look steep at the beginning, but it’s actually very doable if you take your time and go up slowly.
-You should be careful as it is slippery marble, polished by millions of shoes, and budget around an hour or two up there.
+You should be careful as it is slippery, since the marble is polished by millions of shoes.
+I would budget around two hours up there.
+Here are some highlights:

 There are also plenty of stone sculpture shops nearby – if you want unique souvenir, look no further!

 Admission fee: 15,000 dong, elevator extra 15,000 per person per trip